padmesh97/foodshala/README.md

-##To run this please import "foodshala.sql" SQL file in your MySQL database.
+> **To run this please import "foodshala.sql" SQL file in your MySQL database.<br>
-##Database connection settings can be configured in "credentials.php".
+> Database connection settings can be configured in "credentials.php".**

 1.)
 Declaration -